-Common causes of excessive vocalization such as howling or loud meowing in cats include medical issues, attention seeking, stress, grief, boredom, feline cognitive dysfunction syndrome, and breed tendency.
+Common causes of howling or loud meowing in cats include medical issues, attention seeking, stress, grief, boredom, feline cognitive dysfunction syndrome, and breed tendency.

 If a formerly quiet cat has begun crying or howling plaintively, the cause is likely a medical problem.
-Cats tend to be stoic, and often don’t show symptoms until an illness has become quite severe.
+Cats tend to be stoic, often not showing symptoms until an illness has become quite severe.
 In such cases, the howling is caused by physical and psychological distress.

-When howling behaviour comes on suddenly, consult a veterinarian as soon as possible.
-Medical problems should be ruled out before attributing the behaviour to other causes, particularly if the cat is eating or drinking more than usual or has begun having accidents outside the litter box.
+When howling starts up suddenly, consult a veterinarian as soon as possible.
+Medical problems should be ruled out before attributing the behaviour to other causes, particularly if the cat is eating or drinking more than usual or has started having accidents outside the litter box.
 Older cats are prone to kidney disease and hyperthyroidism, both of which may cause howling.

-If owners wish to discourage chattiness, they should not pay the cat any attention (positive or negative) while the cat is vocalizing but spend plenty of quality time with the cat when he’s being quiet.
-Ignoring him when he’s being noisy will send a strong message that howling won’t get him what he wants.
+If owners want to discourage chattiness, they should not pay the cat any attention (positive or negative) while he is vocalizing, but spend more quality time with him when he’s being quiet.
+Ignoring him when he’s noisy will send a strong message that howling won’t get him what he wants.

-Some cats howl due to the anxiety caused by major changes, such as moving house or adding a new person or pet to the household.
-The loss of a person or animal that the cat loved may also cause howling in response to grief.
-In either case, provide plenty of positive attention and try to keep other aspects of the cat’s life as consistent as possible, maintaining the usual routines and avoiding imposing additional changes.
+Some cats howl due to anxiety caused by major changes, such as moving house or adding a new person or pet to the household.
+The loss of a person or animal the cat loved may also cause howling due to grief.
+In either case, provide plenty of positive attention and try to keep other aspects of the cat’s life as consistent as possible by maintaining the usual routines and not imposing additional changes.
 Many owners find that using a cat pheromone product such as Feliway has a calming effect.

-Indoor cats can easily grow bored and restless without sufficient opportunities to exercise, and a formerly outdoor cat that has been brought inside may be particularly frustrated.
+Indoor cats can easily grow bored and restless without sufficient opportunities to exercise, and a formerly outdoor cat that has been confined to the house may be especially frustrated.
 To reduce howling caused by boredom, restlessness, or the desire to be outdoors: